-2021.12.31 2020.12.31 Paid-in capital in excess of par value \$ 1,006,236 1,006,236 Adjustments arising from changes in percentage of ownership in subsidiaries 4,780 4,780 \$ 1,011,016 1,011,016

-Pursuant to the Company Act, any realized capital surplus is initially used to cover accumulated deficit, and the balance, if any, can be transferred to common stock as stock dividends or distributed by cash based on the original shareholding percentage.
-Realized capital surplus includes the premium derived from the issuance of shares of stock in excess of par value and donations received by the Company.
-In accordance with the "Regulations Governing the Offering and Issuance of Securities by Securities Issuers", distribution of stock dividends from capital surplus in each year shall not exceed 10% of paid-in capital.
+2 022.12.31 2021.12.31 Paid-in capital above par value \$ 1,006,236 1,006,236 Adjustments arising from changes in the percentage of ownership in subsidiaries 4,780 4,780 \$ 1,011,016 1,011,016 stock as stock dividends or distributed by cash based on the original shareholding percentage.
+Realized capital surplus includes the premium derived from the issuance of shares of stock over par value and donations received by the Company.
+Following the "Regulations Governing the Offering and Issuance of Securities by Securities Issuers", distribution of stock dividends from capital surplus in each year shall not exceed 10% of paid-in capital.